 Dir Alejandro Fadel.
 Argentina.
 2018.
 106′

-MURDER ME MONSTER’S widescreen solemnity might bring to mind the murder investigation in Once Upon a Time in Anatolia – and there are vague echoes of Amat Escalante’s The Untamed, but that’s where the similarity ends.
+MURDER ME MONSTER’S widescreen solemnity might bring to mind the murder investigation in Once Upon a Time in Anatolia.
+There are vague echoes too of Amat Escalante’s The Untamed, but that’s where the similarity ends.
 This brooding Andes-set crime mystery is the gruesome work of Los Selvajes director Alejandro Fadel, and it is certainly not for the feint hearted with its bestial themes and deformed zombie-like characters.
 Infact everyone in this stomach-turning horror fantasy is on edge and whispering morosely, for one reason or another.
 And a series of macabre murders, where heads are torn from bodies, seem to be the reason why.

 Rural police officer Cruz (Victor Lopez) is tasked with investigating the murders and the finger seems to point to local thick-lipped weirdo David (Esteban Bigliardi) who claims that a savage creature is using certain phrases to commune with him, as if through telepathy, with a ‘silly’ voice that repeats ‘Murder Me, Monster’.